EdwinVW/dapr-workshop/Assignment02/step-by-step.md

    }
    ```

-Now the FineCollectionService is changed to use Dapr service invocation.
+Now the FineCollectionService is changed to use the Dapr SDK for service invocation.
 Let's test this.

 1. If you followed the instructions in this assignment, the VehicleRegistrationService and TrafficControlService are still running.